jasonmkfu/the-readability-sql-style-guide/Style Guide.md

 <details>
   <summary>Further Discussion</summary>

+---

-The two example queries for the style are duplicated below, but without highlighing for easier comparison.
+The two example queries for the "New Lines" style are duplicated below, but without highlighing for easier comparison.
 The style guide argues that the additional lines between SQL keywords increases readability by allowing the user to see "blocks" of SQL code.
 SQL without new lines is similar to a book without paragraphs where it is sentence after sentence without meaningful breaks between concepts or ideas.

 <pre>
--- Query with New Lines
+-- A: Query with New Lines
 SELECT
       CU.Name
     , CU.StartDate